oleksiyk/kafka/README.md

 * `clientId` - ID of this client, defaults to 'no-kafka-client'
 * `connectionString` - comma delimited list of initial brokers list, defaults to '127.0.0.1:9092'
 * `partitioner` - function used to determine topic partition for message.
 If message already specifies a partition, the partitioner won't be used.
 The partitioner function receives 3 arguments: the topic name, an array with topic partitions, and the message (useful to partition by key, etc.). `partitioner` can be sync or async (return a Promise).
-* `retries` - controls number of attempts at delay between them when produce request fails
+* `retries` - controls number of attempts between send attempts when produce request fails.
+The delay is progressive, e.g. 1000, 2000, 3000, 4000...
   * `attempts` - number of total attempts to send the message, defaults to 3
-  * `delay` - delay in ms between retries, defaults to 1000
+  * `delay` - delay increment in ms, defaults to 1000
-  * `delays` - an array of delays per attempt, defaults to 'delay' value
 * `codec` - compression codec, one of Kafka.COMPRESSION_NONE, Kafka.COMPRESSION_SNAPPY, Kafka.COMPRESSION_GZIP
 * `batch` - control batching (grouping) of requests
   * `size` - group messages together into single batch until their total size exceeds this value, defaults to 16384 bytes.
 Set to 0 to disable batching.